-The RedMan Baton is an excellent tool that enables law enforcement officers to develop their accuracy through realistic training scenarios.
-Due to its construction and type of training it can be used for, the baton is great for performing safe, dynamic baton simulations.
-The Training Baton is constructed from lightweight dipped foam with a hollow polymer core.
+The RedMan Baton lets you provide law enforcement officers with the training they need by helping them develop their accuracy through realistic training scenarios for dynamic simulations.
+It is great for performing safe, dynamic baton simulations.
+The Training Baton is constructed from lightweight dipped-foam with a hollow polymer core.
 It fits in the flashlight ring of a duty belt for greater realism, but is a bright white to keep it from being confused with regular duty gear.

 Features